KrisPett/chaincuet-wiki/docs/windows/unreal_engine.md

 ### 4. Levels

 Levels, often referred to as maps, are the 3D environments where gameplay occurs.
 They contain everything from terrain and static meshes to actors and gameplay logic.

 - **Level**: Represents a game environment, including all its geometry, actors, and scripts, acting as the backdrop for gameplay.

 ### 5. Data Assets

 Data Assets are used to store and manage structured data, such as character attributes, item statistics, or game configuration settings.

 - **Data Asset**: A customizable asset that holds data in a structured way, making it easy to access from gameplay code or Blueprints.

 ### 6. Niagara (Visual Effects System)

 Niagara is Unreal Engine's advanced system for creating particle effects such as explosions, smoke, or fire.
 It is highly flexible and supports complex visual effects.

 - **Niagara Effect Type**: Defines overarching Niagara settings, typically used to manage large-scale systems for multiple effects.
 - **Niagara System**: A group of emitters and settings that create specific visual effects, like a fire or explosion.
 - **Niagara Module**: A reusable piece of Niagara logic that controls aspects of particle behavior, such as velocity or color changes.

 ### 7. Animation

 Animation assets help bring life to skeletal meshes, providing movement and interaction with the game world.

 - **Control Rig**: A procedural animation system that allows for rigging and animation of characters directly within Unreal Engine, enabling complex animation controls and behaviors.

 ### 8. Textures

 Textures are image files that provide details like color, patterns, or bumps for surfaces in the game world.

 - **Texture**: An image or bitmap applied to a material to provide surface detail, such as a wood grain, stone pattern, or metal shine.

 ### 9. C++ Classes

 C++ allows developers to write more complex and performance-optimized game logic, extending beyond what is possible in Blueprints.

 - **C++ Class**: The core building block for creating custom gameplay functionality, such as AI behavior, game systems, or performance-critical components, using the C++ programming language.

 ## Plugins

 - Modeling Tools
 - Common Maps

+## Folder Structure

+1. C++ Classes Folder
+2. Engine Content Folder
+3. Plugins Folder
+4. Localized Content Folder
+5. Developer Content Folder